Toya-33/Data-Analysis-R/Dr Semmelweis Analysis/Dr-Semmelweis-Analysis.md

     ## [1] "After the handwashing madatory the death rate was 2.15 percentage."

-**Insight**: Wow, the hand washing mandatory worked.
-The mortality rate dropped by roughly a factor of 5 from 10.53% to 2.15%.
+<br/>**Insight**: Wow, the hand washing mandatory worked.
+The mortality
+rate dropped by roughly a factor of 5 from 10.53% to 2.15%.

 # Calculate a Rolling Average of the Death Rate